interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 ..
 Warning:: This function must called and return ``True`` **before**  a Bitcoin block header is stored in the BTC-Relay (i.e., must be called by the ``storeMainChainBlockHeader`` and ``storeForkBlockHeader`` functions).

-..
-Note:: This function does not check whether the submitted block header extends the main chain or a fork.
+.. note:: This function does not check whether the submitted block header extends the main chain or a fork.
 This check is performed in ``storeMainChainBlockHeader`` and ``storeForkBlockHeader`` respectively.

 Other operations, such as verification of transaction inclusion, can only be executed once a block header has been verified and conseauently stored in the BTC-Relay.